Abhijitt25/Parking-At-Tips/README.md

-# Smart Parking System Project Outline
+# Smart Parking In Metropolitian Cities
 ## Frontend (HTML and React):
 ## Homepage: